David-Bascom05/Portfolio/PCB_Designs/Hall_Effect_Sensor/README.md

   </tbody>
 </table>

 As you can see, on the 4:1 testing rig I used, this sensor was not quite accurate enough for my intended application.
 I tried various ways to improve the accuracy, but they did little or nothing to improve the data.
-I may have been able to achieve the accuracy I needed with a higher reduction, but implimenting this on the system it was intended for would have been cost prohibative, and I ultimately decided that using auxilary encoders was the more logical solution than continouing to itterate on this porject.
+I may have been able to achieve the accuracy I needed with a higher reduction, but implementing this on the system it was intended for would have been cost prohibitive, and I ultimately decided that using auxiliary encoders was the more logical solution than continuing to iterate on this project.

-In the future if I was to revisit this protect, I would update it with a more precice hall effect, and move the hall effect itself to the other side of the board to avoid collision issues with the connector that came up in testing.
+In the future if I was to revisit this project, I would update it with a more precise hall effect, and move the hall effect itself to the other side of the board to avoid collision issues with the connector that came up in testing.